-The VEWH is largely funded through the Environmental Contribution funding and assumes an allocation of \$30 million over the four-year Tranche 6 period commencing in 2024-25 with the requirement to provide savings of \$2.5 million to the Victorian Government over this period.
-This has been reflected through reduced revenue in the operating statement.
+The VEWH is largely funded through the Environmental Contribution.
+The VEWH was allocated \$30 million over the four-year Tranche 6 period that commenced in 2024-25 with the requirement to provide savings of \$2.5 million to the Victorian Government from this allocation over the Tranche 6 period.
+The VEWH has assumed a similar level of funding for the fourth year of the operating statement forecast.
+Forecast revenue also includes funding for additional fixed water storage costs for entitlements expected to transfer to the VEWH in the Latrobe, Moorabool and Werribee systems.

-As a result of these savings the VEWH's business planning has adopted a focus on efficiencies and expenditure restraint, with business activities being adjusted accordingly.
-The expenditure restraint and adjustments will not impact the VEWH's ability to meet statutory and policy obligations, however some activities may not be able to occur, for example supplementing statewide monitoring programs with shortterm monitoring projects that contribute to demonstrating watering outcomes and mitigation of strategic risks (see section 3.1).
+The Tranche 6 funding envelope as well as the required savings return to Government requires an adaptive and flexible approach with the VEWH focusing on efficiencies and expenditure restraint, with business activities being adjusted accordingly.
+The expenditure restraint and adjustments will not impact the VEWH's ability to meet statutory and policy obligations however some activities may not be able to occur, for example, supplementing statewide monitoring programs with short-term monitoring projects that contribute to demonstrating watering outcomes and mitigation of strategic risks (see section 3.1).